hooverken/ARMPowershell/README.md

 This is intended to make cleanup easier when messing around with machines for sandboxing etc.

+Backups of the target VM in a Recovery Vault or similar service, are not affected and will need to be removed manually.

 **The deletes are NOT UNDOABLE so use with care.**

+## Parameters

+### **VirtualMachineName**

+The name of the VM to exterminate